emmaking-smith/Modular_Latent_Space/README.md

 * Module to run Crystal-Yield on Suzuki data.
 * Associated code for running comparisons with Yield-BERT and GraphRXN.

-To run a prediction with Crystal-Yield with Suzuki USPTO data, run the following command:
+To run a prediction with Crystal-Yield with Suzuki USPTO data, run the following command in the suzuki directory:

 ```
-python suzuki/suzuki_yield_prediction.py --paths_to_parsed_suzuki_data {PATH TO DATA 1} {PATH TO DATA 2}
+python suzuki_yield_prediction.py --paths_to_parsed_suzuki_data {PATH TO DATA 1} {PATH TO DATA 2}
                                          --split {nucleophile / electrophile}
                                          --save_path {PATH TO SAVE DIRECTORY}
 ```